SketchingDev/draw-by-days/README.md

 ## Where to start

-It's worth starting by explaining that a service's code and infrastructure are stored separately:
+**Directory structure**

+I'll start by explaining how each microservice is separated by its code and infrastructure:

  * `packages/` - Code and [component tests](https://microservices.io/patterns/testing/service-component-test.html) for services
  * `terraform/` - Infrastructure for services